 How To Use Google Translate From Commandline In Linux

-In this tutorial, we will be discussing how to translate a word, a sentence, or a webpage from your preferred language to English and vice versa.
+In this tutorial, we will be discussing how to translate a word, a sentence, or even a webpage from your preferred language to English and vice versa.
 Let’s get started!

 Use Google Translate From Commandline In Linux using “Translate Shell”